without Internet Explorer,

 The album starts off with a short intro and then sends you full blast into a storm of technical black metal that comprises the majority of the "The Path..."
 Technical is hardly a term frequently used for black metal, and if anything conjures up thoughts of Blut Aus Nord or Deathspell Omega.
 Though these influences may subtly show themselves, one would be more reminded of technical death metal such as Gorguts.
 However that does not detract from the engrossing atmosphere or melodic riffs that a black metal album (or any Njiqahdda album) brings to the listener.
 Repeated listens reveal the long songs to show a well crafted structure, often building to an epic climax.
 I suppose this is where tags of 'post-rock' if any have been applied to the album.
 This is not 'post-rock black metal' like the crowded scene of bands that exist, or even like the honest influences that have shown on past Njiqahdda LPs and EPs.
 Instead one will find very progressive, fast and unrelenting metal.

 Listening to Njiqahdda, I have learned to expect the unexpected from them.
 However what you can expect are the heavily distorted screams buried deep in the production, as well as extremely proficient drumming.
 The drums are a particular high-point.
 The talent of "_" has never been in question, but on this record they have finally been recorded on an acoustic set.
 Mixed perfectly along with the bass and guitars the overall musicianship of this album is worth its purchase alone.
-The guitars start and stop as well as any tech-death band I have heard, the tremolo riffs are composed with emotion, intensity and performed smoothly.
+The guitars start and stop on par with technical death metal bands, while the tremolo riffs are composed with emotion, intensity and performed smoothly.
 Even guest vocals by Syntax A from Satan's Almighty Penis on track 3 excel as he goes all out ranging from deep guttural growls to intense snarls.
-This guy screams his lungs out for the duration of the nearly 11 minute song with such venom that the performance should be held in the same regards as the instruments playing around him.

 The technical sound does take a break in the middle of the album however, for the massive 25 minute centerpiece "Universal Form Replaced with Despondent Chaos."
 This song finds a structure reminiscent of older Njiqahdda.
-It comprises of prodding guitars playing a only few heartfelt riffs, with acoustic strumming and distorted screams low in the mix.
+It is comprised of prodding guitars playing only a few heartfelt riffs, with acoustic strumming and distorted screams low in the mix.
 It breaks to an ambient interlude about halfway through and ends on a sorrowful, almost haunting melody played on the curious Theremin.
 (If you are unfamiliar with the instrument it is an odd device that creates noise by the player positioning their hands in the air without making any contact with the instrument.
 It projects a very eerie almost human-like hum.)
-On the albums closer, the song melts away from metallic heaviness as well, into a neo-folk like closing with chant-like vocals for the last 7 minutes.
+On the albums closer "Sky and Earth Remembered Only as Blood", the song melts away from metallic heaviness into a neo-folk closing with chant-like vocals for the last 7 minutes.
 The album leaves as it comes in, with the sounds of a storm looming far away over the horizon.
 "From nothingness, back to nothingness....."

 One last highlight are the lyrics.
 Made available and written in English (a rarity for Njiqahdda) they examine the ills of humanity, and personal philosophy written in an elegance not usually found in metal.
 At the very least these are worth a read, and I believe are as important to the entire package and experience that is "The Path..."
 I doubt much from this year will beat what I have heard on this record.
 The album is flawless and unlike anything you will hear.
 It's a breath of fresh air to listen and be taken to another world by the trip that Njiqahdda has offered.
 All around, this album's quality ranks among the best of the last 10 years.